tflander/functionalRefactoring/src/test/java/basics/function/README.md

-### Functions
+# Functions

 Functions take an input and return an output.
-The output type can be different from the input type, so functions are good for data mapping and transforms.
+The output type can be different from the input type, so functions are good for data mapping, transforms, and aggregators.